sparksi/sector-distribution/themes/sector_starter/README.md

 Now you can run the 3 commands needed to compile and watch the files in the `./scss/` directory as well as watch for new SVG's in the `/build/sprite/` directory.
 The SCSS files will be compiled into a `./css/` directory.
 SVG's will be compiled to the `/images/` directory.
 Read more about svg here: https://www.liquidlight.co.uk/blog/article/creating-svg-sprites-using-gulp-and-sass/

-`npm install && npm run-script build`

-or if using yarn

 `yarn install && yarn build`

-The first command, `npm install` or `yarn install` will download and install all the modules listed in the `package.json` file into the `./node_modules/` directory.
+The first command, `yarn install` will download and install all the modules listed in the `package.json` file into the `./node_modules/` directory.

-The last command, `npm run-script build` or `yarn build`, again executes a script defined in the `package.json`.
+The last command, `yarn build`, again executes a script defined in the `package.json`.
 This script runs a series of subtasks also defined in `package.json` that will build the CSS, Javascript and SVG's that the theme requires.

 #### Known error during default Gulp task: